bbcdabao/bbcdabao/README.md

 ## 🌟 Featured Projects

 ### 🔧 [ping-monitor](https://github.com/bbcdabao/ping-monitor)
-- **简介**：本项目是一个基于 ZooKeeper 的分布式拨测系统，能够对多种网络目标（如 主机、服务、API、端口，以及各类中间件如 Redis、Kafka 等）进行可用性探测与监控。系统采用 插件化架构，支持灵活扩展拨测方式，并通过与 Prometheus 集成输出指标，实现全链路的可观测性与告警能力。
+- **Description**: This project is a distributed network probing system based on ZooKeeper.
+It can monitor the availability of various network targets (such as hosts, services, APIs, ports, and middleware like Redis and Kafka).
+The system uses a plugin-based architecture, supports flexible probing methods, and integrates with Prometheus to output metrics for full observability and alerting.
 - **技术栈**：Java, Spring Boot, WebSocket, Node.js

 ### 🔧 [componentsbrz](https://github.com/bbcdabao/componentsbrz)
-- **简介**：这是一个 Spring Boot + Node.js 的组件实验场。
+- **Description**: A component experimentation environment built with Spring Boot and Node.js
 - **技术栈**：Java, Spring Boot, WebSocket, Node.js

 ---

-## 📬 Contact Me / 联系方式
+## 📬 Contact Me

 [![Gmail](https://img.shields.io/badge/Email-baobao.minghui@gmail.com-red?logo=gmail&style=flat-square)](mailto:baobao.minghui@gmail.com)

 ---

-🌀 *Thanks for visiting! 欢迎交流，一起成长！* 🚀
+🌀 *Thanks for visiting!* 🚀